bftsmart-project/diversity/README.md

     * slf4j-api-1.5.8.jar
     * slf4j-jdk14-1.5.8.jar
 * gcc and g++
-* python
+* python (tested with 2.7.13)
 * python setuptools
+* autoconf
+* libtool

 ## Building
 1. Run make
 2. That's all!

 ## Running
-Use the "run_demo.sh" script in each demo folder.
+Demos and scripts for running them are work-in-progress, check out the ".sh" script in each demo folder for an idea on how to run them.

+## Issues
+Currently the project runs but any message timeouts the system, a solution is expected in the upcoming days.